Sole’s SB900 and Schwinn’s IC4 are two of the best spin bikes $1000 will get ya – there, I said it.

 The SB900 and the IC4 both use magnetic resistance systems, so we don’t have to worry about friction brakes at the moment.

-The IC4 on the other hand, comes with 100 levels of magnetic resistance.
+Well, the IC4 also comes with 100 levels of magnetic resistance.

-And 100 levels also gives you a ton of control over your intensity, allowing you to make very small adjustments.
+Having 100 levels gives you a ton of control over your intensity, allowing you to make very small adjustments.

-Personally, I’m used to the 100 level scale that Peloton uses, so I’m more comfortable with the IC4’s system (especially if you want to pair your bike with Peloton’s app).
+Personally, I’m used to the 100 level scale that Peloton uses, so I’m more comfortable with this system (especially if you want to pair your bike with Peloton’s app).

-When it comes to flywheels, both bikes score highly.
+When it comes to flywheels, there’s a small difference, but both bikes score highly.

-The SB900 is packing a massive 48 lb flywheel, while the IC4 is packing a slightly lighter 40 lb flywheel.
+The SB900 is packing a 35.27 lb flywheel, while the IC4 is packing a slightly heavier 40 lb flywheel.

-The flywheel on the SB900 is certainly heavier, but both are well beyond what I would consider necessary to provide a smooth feel (anything over 30 lb is heavy enough in my book).
+The flywheel on the SB900 is a little lighter, but both are well beyond what I would consider necessary to provide a smooth feel (anything over 30 lb is heavy enough in my book).

 Both bikes also come with a belt drive, so no differences there.